CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 -------------------
 The SNP Pipeline source code is available on GitHub so anyone can download our source code.
 The GitHub repository contains some data sets that can be used to reproduce selected results.
-We also provide information on how to create and verify other data sets that we have used.
+We also provide information on how to obtain and verify other data sets that we have used.
 (These data sets are large, so we do not provide them directly.)